BogCyg/CppPipesExamples/README.md

 # CppPipesExamples
-Custom overloaded pipe operator with std::expected and its monadic operations
+Custom overloaded pipe operator with std::expected and its monadic operations.
+There are also two versions: serial and parallel.